Discover Today’s Best Ideas and Support Tomorrow’s Promising Initiatives

 H.A.
 Krentz Research Award

-In addition to the CISC Research Grant, the principal researcher of the highest ranked proposal receives the H. A. Krentz Research Award and a gift of $5,000.
+In addition to the CISC Research Grant, the principal researcher of the highest ranked proposal receives the H. A. Krentz Research Award.
 The recipient is invited to accept the Award at the CISC Annual Conference.
 The award is made in honour of H. A. Krentz who made significant contributions to the engineering profession, the development of codes and standards, the education of engineers and to the development of the Canadian steel industry.